 What is a Freestanding Range?

 A freestanding range is available in a small selection of standard widths, which keeps manufacturing costs lower.
-The majority are 30 inches wide, but it’s also possible to find 20-inch, 24-inch and 36-inch widths (or even wider for custom versions).
-The first two are generally used in smaller kitchens such as condos to conserve space.
+The majority are 24 or 30-inches wide.
+It’s also possible to find 20-inch, and 36-inch widths (or even wider for custom versions).

 What is a Slide-In Range?